Aavash099/learning-data-analysis/Class-1 Learning Excel/Basic Excel Functions.md

+#Let's learn Excel
+First step is to open the Excel application and start a blank workbook Opening the workbook, you will notice lots of blank rectangles.
+##lets start by inserting the data
+you can click/tap in any rectangle box to type in data in it , data can be anything like string, an integer, dates, and so on

-# Basic Excel Functions
+## Basic Excel Functions
-#### Basic Excel functions includes the following listed functions which will be described in brief later in the article
+#### Basic Excel functions includes the following listed functions, which will be described in brief later in the article
   Some basic functions in excel are: <br>
   <ol>
   <li>IF</li>